 Basketball is one of the most easily accessible sports for newbies to officiate.
 Basketball is a popular sport, which means most people have a basic understanding of the rules: out of bounds, five seconds to inbound the ball, two free throws when fouled on a shot, etc. (But watching, or even playing, do not mean you know how to officiate it!)

 And unlike some sports such as baseball or lacrosse, it doesn’t require you to buy much gear before you get started.
-I get most of my apparel at GeaRef, a local provider and great friend of the Silbo community.
-You can also look for gear from the good folks at Ump Attire or even Dick’s Sporting Goods.
+I recommend getting your apparel at Ump Attire, where using the code SILBO5 you can get 5% off.

 Here’s what I wear when I officiate basketball: